 Serum cortisol is often elevated in euthyroid sick syndrome and low or low-normal in hypothyroidism due to pituitary-hypothalamic disease.

-Because tests are nonspecific, clinical judgment is required to interpret abnormal thyroid function test results in acutely or chronically ill patients.
+Because tests are nonspecific, clinical judgment is required to interpret abnormal thyroid function test results in patients who are acutely or chronically ill.
 Unless thyroid dysfunction is highly suspected, thyroid function tests should not be ordered in these patients.

 Treatment of Euthyroid Sick Syndrome